pollen-robotics/website/content/reachy.md

       Reachy is made by former researchers with the will of providing the perfect tool to collaborate on scientific challenges in AI and robotic.

-      Reachy is fully open source and include standard AI tools to be an easy platform for researchers to perform experiment and share their work with the community.
+      Reachy is fully open-source and include standard AI tools to perform as an easy platform for researchers to carry out experiment and share their work with the community.

       "

     - slug : healtcare
-      title : HEALTCARE
+      title : HEALTHCARE
       icon : fa-clinic-medical
       color : red
       short_text : Reachy can replace the mechanical tasks execution, undoubtedly bringing joy and confidence to the patients and medical personnel text : "
 #### Build new health service with Reachy

-Reachy can replace the mechanical tasks execution.
-But what is important, he will undoubtedly bring joy and confidence to the patients and medical personnel.
+Reachy can replace the mechanical tasks execution, undoubtedly bringing joy and confidence to the patients and medical personnel.

 ##### Where?